Karl1b/polyCurve_fit/README.md

     return y
 ```

-In this function, each term represents a part of the polynomial, with its corresponding coefficient (`P_opt`) and exponents (`E`).

-The P_cov in the output represents the covariance matrix of the parameter estimates.
-It is derived from the curve_fit function of scipy.optimize.
+Each term in this function corresponds to a part of the polynomial, associated with its coefficient (`P_opt`) and exponents (`E`).
+The `P_cov` represents the covariance matrix of the parameter estimates, derived from the `curve_fit` function of scipy.optimize.

-## Fitting Your Own Data
+## Implementing with Your Own Data

-To fit your own data, follow the same CSV format as in `pumpdata.csv` where the last entry in every row is the result, and the preceding entries are the parameters.
+To use PolyCurve_fit with your own data, ensure it follows the same CSV format as `pumpdata.csv`.
+The last entry in every row should be the result, with the preceding entries being the parameters.

-After this, it's recommended to create a small Python function and run PolyCurve_fit overnight or over a weekend, potentially on a high-performance machine or server.
+We recommend running PolyCurve_fit overnight or over a weekend, possibly on a high-performance machine or server.
+See the following example:

 ```python
 from polyCurve_fit import polyCurve_fit